 Day 6 of my 31-Day Challenge of Asking Men to Dance was spent in Tigre with these beautiful people.
 I came to check out this day trip for our Solo Chicas.
 I give it a yes!
 Hugo Satorre a world-known bandoneonist played for us and cooked us amazing food (gluten-free with care for celiac me).
 Check the blog post for more than on the asking men to dance report and for the amazing coincidence of the day: meeting @soleviladrich a young feminist who recently co-created a documentary Esto No Es El Tango: El Abrazo Dissidente on all the ways women, queer people and rule breakers are challenging rigid definitions of tango.
 Perfect timing on Day 6 of the Challenge.
 It’s great when the universe brings together like-minded people on a mission.
 She and her friends had even talked about me as the first woman to marry myself in Argentina-a whole other feminist story.
 Solidarity! #tango #feminism #friends #tigre #bandoneon #dance #nature #amor

 We talked about the distinct challenge of asking men to dance in traditional milongas such as Cachirulo, which are run by a kind of ten commandments of tango.
 You can read more about the ultra-traditional Cachirulo in this New York Times piece “A Caricature of the Patriarchy: Argentine Feminists Remake Tango”.
 Sole said that she had seen a woman denunciado (denounced) in Cachirulo for asking men to dance.
 Wow.
 It will be a dare on a whole other level to break the codes in a traditional milonga.
-I know I will have to try it this month, and I’m scared!
-I might call Sole to come and film my attempts.

-Day Seven: January 7, 2020
+Day 7: January 7, 2020

 Oh my god, what was I thinking?
 31 days in a row?
 Over the last couple of years I usually only go out twice a week!
 It was a night of rest to prepare for Day 8.

-Day Eight: January 8, 2020
+Day 8: January 8, 2020

 Milonga: Maldita Milonga with Orchestra Affronte, an afternoon practica 4-8